Bernard Montgomery: Military opinions

 Montgomery twice met Israeli general Moshe Dayan.
 After an initial meeting in the early 1950s, Montgomery met Dayan again in the 1960s to discuss the Vietnam War, which Dayan was studying.
 Montgomery was harshly critical of US strategy in Vietnam, which involved deploying large numbers of combat troops, aggressive bombing attacks, and uprooting entire village populations and forcing them into strategic hamlets.
 Montgomery said that the Americans' most important problem was that they had no clear objective, and allowed local commanders to set military policy.
 At the end of their meeting, Montgomery asked Dayan to tell the Americans, in his name, that they were "insane".
 In a 1968 interview, he expressed the opinion that the United States should give up its efforts and accept a Communist-dominated Vietnam, remarking "you have got to stop this war.
 You can't win.
 What is the point of all these casualties?"
 He argued that the war was unwinnable and making the United States internationally unpopular.
 He expressed the opinion that China would eventually dominate Asia, with all countries bordering China except for India eventually come under Chinese influence and that the United States should focus on maintaining dominance of the oceans rather than committing land forces to Asia.

 During a visit to the Alamein battlefields in May 1967, he bluntly told high-ranking Egyptian Army officers that they would lose any war with Israel, a warning that was shown to be justified only a few weeks later in the Six-Day War.

 Social opinions

-In retirement, Montgomery publicly supported apartheid after a visit to South Africa in 1962, and after a visit to China declared himself impressed by the Chinese leadership led by Chairman Mao Tse-tung.
+In retirement, Montgomery publicly supported apartheid after a visit to South Africa in 1962, and after a visit to China declared himself impressed by the Chinese leadership led by Mao Tse-tung.
 He spoke out against the legalisation of homosexuality in the United Kingdom, arguing that the Sexual Offences Act 1967 was a "charter for buggery" and that "this sort of thing may be tolerated by the French, but we're British—thank God".

-Montgomery was a non-smoking teetotaller, a vegetarian, and a Christian.
+Montgomery was a non-smoking teetotaller, a vegetarian and a Christian.